DISABILITY BENEFITS FOR HEARING LOSS

 In order to obtain disability benefits for hearing loss, you first need to apply.
 You can apply for benefits online at Social Security’s website.
 Once you apply, you will need to prove that you meet the following SSA listing found in the “blue book.”

 For adults, the medical listing for hearing loss is found under Listing 2.00: Special Senses And Speech.
-To qualify for hearing loss without cochlear implants, an adult, must meet one of two tests.
+For example, you can obtain disability benefits for Ménière’s disease.
+Also, as an adult you can qualify for disability benefits if you have hearing loss without cochlear implants.
+However, you must meet one of two tests.

 - Air and bone conduction audiometry.
 Your average threshold for air conduction in your better ear must be 90 decibels or worse and your bone conduction hearing threshold in the same ear has to be 60 decibels or more OR